EBISPOT/gwas-sumstats-harmoniser-documentation/docs/Introduction/Overview.md

 3. Variant Harmonization:  Matching and aligning variants with those in a reference dataset to ensure allele consistency and orientation to the forward strand.

-4. Quality control: Removing variants that containing missing value in essential columns (chromosome, base pair location, or p-value).
+4. Quality control: Removing variants missing any essential column value (chromosome, base pair location, or p-value).

 ![nextflow workflow](../img/Harmonisation.png)